AuroraMaster/react-native-ohos-library/en/react-native-community-progress-view-capi.md

 > [!TIP] For details, see [Directly Linking Source Code](/en/link-source-code.md).

 ### 3. Configuring CMakeLists and Introducing ProgressViewPackage

+> If you are using version <= 1.4.2-0.0.8, please skip this chapter.

 Open `entry/src/main/cpp/CMakeLists.txt` and add the following code: